unraid/docs/docs/legacy/Articles/dual-boot-unraid-and-windows.md

 ## Finish

-Now start unRAID by booting the flash, and assigning the cache drive.
+Now start Unraid by booting the flash, and assigning the cache drive.

 You can boot Windows or Linux by changing the BIOS settings, or using the appropriate key at boot time key to get a boot menu, or you can also